CATALOG A-D

 BOX BROWN is the mastermind behind Retrofit Comics and an accomplished cartoonist in his own right.

-►NEW! - MINI-KUŠ #6: "Killman" by Box Brown: In this epic space drama full of cosmic fisticuffs, Killman is trying to destroy all the gods while maneuvering between friends and foes alike.
+MINI-KUŠ #6: "Killman" by Box Brown: In this epic space drama full of cosmic fisticuffs, Killman is trying to destroy all the gods while maneuvering between friends and foes alike.
 28 mini-pages, full color throughout; $5.00.

 NATHAN BULMER is that Eat More Bikes guy.
 He's Canadian lives in Brooklyn.
 His comics are funny.

-►NEW! - EAT MORE BIKES FUNNY BOOK #2 by Nathan Bulmer.
+EAT MORE BIKES FUNNY BOOK #2 by Nathan Bulmer.
 Funny comics full of pop culture references and absurd puns: Stoopy, "Wonder" Woman, Scrabble Wizard and more!
 28 pages, 5.5" x 5.5", full color cover, b+w interior; $5.00.

-►NEW! - EAT MORE BIKES FUNNY BOOK #3 by Nathan Bulmer.
+EAT MORE BIKES FUNNY BOOK #3 by Nathan Bulmer.
 Gross Butt, Doin' the Worm, Snail Lassie and much more!
 24 pages, 5.5" x 5.5", full color cover, b+w interior; $5.00.

-►NEW! - EAT MORE BIKES FUNNY BOOK #4 by Nathan Bulmer.
+EAT MORE BIKES FUNNY BOOK #4 by Nathan Bulmer.
 Dachshund Poop, Butt Brain, They're Playing Our Song, and more!
 24 pages, 5.5" x 5.5", full color cover, b+w interior; $5.00.

 ►NEW!
 EAT MORE BIKES Comic Book by Nate Bulmer (Koyama Press): This new comic book-sized release features ALL-NEW Eat More Bikes funnies, the kind men like (and women too!).
 Like: Cool Dudes, Sheriff Duck, What He Says Goes, and lots more.
 40 comic-sized pages, color covers, b+w interiors; $10.00.